ferreyadinarta/Data-Analysis-Projects/README.md

 # Data Analysis Projects
-Here are some projects using python (google colab notebooks).
+Here are some of my projects using python (google colab notebooks).

 This repository is a place for me to share my notebooks and other data analysis related projects.